-(religious discrimination)
+Faith-based Discrimination (religious discrimination)

-beliefs and practices, and/or their request for accommodations of their religious beliefs and practices.
+Treating individuals differently because of their religious beliefs and practices, and/or their request for accommodations of their religious beliefs and practices.
 It also includes treating individuals differently because of their lack of religious beliefs or practices.